Continuity of singular K\"ahler-Einstein potentials: Abstract

 First, we study the Dirichlet problem for DCMAE on singular Stein spaces, showing a general continuity result.
 A consequence of our results is that K\"ahler-Einstein potentials are continuous at isolated singularities.

 Next, we establish the global continuity of solutions to DCMAE when the reference class belongs to the real N\'eron-Severi group.
 This yields in particular the continuity of K\"ahler-Einstein potentials on any irreducible Calabi-Yau variety.
-We show that the associated singular K\"ahler-Einstein metrics are strictly positive when the variety is moreover smoothable.